samirgnawali/hexoblog/source/_posts/CapsuleNet-Understanding-Dynamic-routing-between-capsules.md

 ## Sum of weighted input vectors
 This step is similar to the regular artificial neuron and represents combination of inputs.
-Sum of weighted input vectors of capsule j, Sj, can be calculated using eqation (2) of [paper](https://arxiv.org/abs/1710.09829v1), which is simple summation of product of coupling coefficient and input vectors.
+Sum of weighted input vectors of capsule j, Sj, can be calculated using eqation (2) of [paper](https://arxiv.org/abs/1710.09829v1), which is summation of product of coupling coefficient and input vectors.

 ## Vector-to-vector nonlinearity
 This is another unique approach introduced in CapsuleNet, it uses non-linear activation function, refered to as __squash__ function in Diagram 5.
 This function ensures that short vectors get shrunk to almost zero length and long vectors get shrunk to a length slightly below 1.